 iOS Gateway is a free utility to connect Eggplant Functional with iOS devices.
 It lets you control any iOS device running iOS 10, iOS 11, iOS 12, iOS 13, or iOS14. iOS Gateway also works with iPadOS 13, iPadOS 14, and Apple TV (4th generation).

 The iOS Gateway works as a VNC server (from the IP address of the Mac where it is running).
 When you connect to that Mac from Eggplant Functional, you can see and control your iOS device.

 The Mac where iOS Gateway is running does not need to be the same machine as where you have Eggplant Functional installed.
 However, the iOS device must be connected by USB to the Mac where iOS Gateway is installed.
 The diagram below shows a basic network architecture for using iOS Gateway:

-The table below outlines the minimum requirements for testing iOS devices using iOS Gateway and other Eggplant products.
+The version of iOS that you want to test determines the minimum macOS and Xcode versions that you need to have installed.
 In general, you need to run iOS Gateway on the latest version of macOS to test devices running the latest version of iOS.
-The version of iOS that you want to test determines the minimum macOS and Xcode versions that you need to have installed.

 |Minimum macOS||iOS||Recommended Xcode|